SuhasVS95/Internship_Project_DeepLearning_Image_Classification_April2021/README.md

 ## Tasks Completed:

-1.Importing the required packages and loading the data 2.Visualize the training data
+1. Importing the required packages and loading the data
+2. Visualize the training data
-3.Examine the Dataset
+3. Examine the Dataset
-4.One-Hot Encode the Data
+4. One-Hot Encode the Data
-5.Define the Model
+5. Define the Model
-6.Compile the model
+6. Compile the model
-7.Train the model
+7. Train the model
-8.Test the Model
+8. Test the Model
-9.Visualize Mistakes
+9. Visualize Mistakes

 ## Visualize the considered 3 signs A,B,C: